Schwarz-Weiß Bregenz

-Schwarz-Weiß Bregenz or SW Bregenz (formerly Sportclub Bregenz or SC Bregenz) is an association football club based in the town of Bregenz, Vorarlberg, Austria.
+Schwarz-Weiß Bregenz or SW Bregenz (formerly Sportclub Bregenz or SC Bregenz) is a professional association football club based in the town of Bregenz, Vorarlberg, Austria.
 The club competes in Austrian 2.
 Liga, the second tier of the Austrian football.
 Founded in 1919, it is affiliated to the Vorarlberg Football Association.
 The team plays its home matches at ImmoAgentur Stadion, where it has been based since 1951.
 The club's history includes numerous promotions and relegations and some spells of sustained success, including participation in the UEFA Intertoto Cup in 2002 and 2004.
 The club went bankrupt in 2005 and was subsequently refounded.